-- Have completed a PhD (or an appropriate equivalent) in Economics or Econometrics. - Research interests and an on-going research program in Economics or Econometrics.
-A strong record of academic research as evidenced by refereed publications in the fields of Economics or Econometrics. - Ability to teach in: - At least one specialist subject at third year, Honours year or graduate level in Economics or Econometrics and; - A core first or second year subject in Economics, Econometrics or Quantitative Methods if required. - A record of participation in academic conferences, seminars and workshops. - Personal qualities which will foster a high level of achievement in students. - An ability to work effectively within a large department. - Outstanding performance in a range of activities is expected.
+Have completed a PhD (or an appropriate equivalent) in Economics or Econometrics.

+Research interests and an on-going research program in Economics or Econometrics.
+A strong record of academic research as evidenced by refereed publications in the fields of Economics or Econometrics.

+Ability to teach in:

+- At least one specialist subject at third year, Honours year or graduate level in Economics or Econometrics and; - A core first or second year subject in Economics, Econometrics or Quantitative Methods if required. - A record of participation in academic conferences, seminars and workshops. - Personal qualities which will foster a high level of achievement in students. - An ability to work effectively within a large department.